tkvarma-tw/pact-java-example/README.md

 # Java Pact Example

-Simple example project that uses pacts with Java.
+Simple example project that uses pacts with Java (Java 11).

 There are 2 sub projects:
 1. provider - A rest service with a hello world endpoint.